View Selection for 3D Captioning via Diffusion Ranking: Dataset

 \subsection{Dataset Expansion and Ethical Filtering}

 Our expansion includes adopting the remaining objects of Objaverse, where Cap3D did not include, and high-quality 3D objects from Objaverse-XL's curated subset (Section 4.1 of \cite{deitke2023objaverse}, selected through human evaluation and heuristics from a pool of 10 million objects.
 This extension enhances the diversity and quality of our dataset.
-For the detailed object uids, please refer to the CSV file we attached in appendix.

 Moreover, we apply ethical filtering to both the rendered images and generated captions to remove potentially NSFW content and identifiable human faces, following Cap3D's protocol.
 We also leverage GPT4-Vision's internal detection capabilities for identifying images with potential ethical issues.
 It returns `content\_policy\_violation' once their model detection the image possibly against their safety policy.
 These comprehensive measures have allowed us to detect a list of $\sim 35k$ objects.